sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 :class: tip

 * In this section, we will use $h_i(x)$ to refer to equality constraints.
 In the rest of this reader, we used $g_i(x)$ to refer to equality constraints.
 * Note that we will write all constraints in a standard form with zeros on the right-hand side (i.e., $=0$ or $\leq 0$ for equality constraints below).
 This ensures that you don't make mistakes when you're constructing the Lagrangian.
 Note the difference with the approach above to construct the dual problem!
+This highlights that there is no generally "correct" approach to write a standard form, but it makes sense to go with an approach that works best for what you are doing.

 :::